legends2k/blog/content/post/inspirers.md

 +++

-I have been inspired by many unknown authors all over the internet and otherwise, but a few lingered on my mind long enough to be listed here.
-Not all of them are authors, but they inspired me with some creative work of theirs.
+I have been inspired by many unknown personalities all over the internet and otherwise, but a few linger on my mind consistently to be listed here.
+Not all of them are authors but they work inspired me in some way.

 ## Kalki R. Krishnamurthy
 [A *great* writer][Kalki], and freedom fighter, who effortlessly balanced content against gripping narration.
 He pioneered in writing under a unique genre --- Historical fiction --- by mixing imagination with facts in the right amount and proved that it can be done with [great success][Ponniyin Selvan].
 He's the only author I have seen to give evidences in a fictional work.
 Though *[Tamil][]* is my mother tongue, I am sure I am unbiased here.